sher1203/Stock-Data-Analysis/README.md

 # Stock-Data-Analysis
-Analyzed Stock data set using both supervised and unsupervised Machine learning techniques using PySpark
+Analyzed and predicted stock prices from two datasets using both supervised and unsupervised Machine Learning techniques using PySpark

 ## Table of Contents
 - [XGBoost](#xgboost)